Metallurgical and Materials Engineering

 3. Statistical Process Control and Design of Experiments: statistical process control; process capability analysis; design of experiments.

 C. MME Curriculum Requirements: The Metallurgical and Materials Engineering course sequence is designed to fulfill the program goals and to satisfy the curriculum requirements.
-The time sequence of courses organized by degree program, year and semester, is listed below.
+The time sequence of courses organized by degree program, year, and semester is listed below.

 Degree Requirements (Bachelor of Science in Metallurgical and Materials Engineering)